gatling/gatling/src/docs/content/reference/current/core/session/el/index.md

 // access by index
-// supports arrays, Java List, Scala Seq and Product "#{foo(n)}"
+// supports arrays, Java List, Scala Seq and Product
+// n can be negative to count backward from the end "#{foo(n)}"

 // access by key
 // supports Java Map, Java POJO, Java records, Scala Map and Scala case class "#{foo.bar}"